outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - example of where a structural similarity could be used as an initial filter (in a dog vs. cat categorization algorithm)
       - find similarity to type 'dog' and type 'cat'
         - in cases where similarities point to equivalent probabilities for each category, apply additional filtering structures than similarities
+          - apply base structures (random, core, common, etc)
+            - apply path structures (how many steps from a base to produce a clear answer)
           - apply opposite structures (what is not a cat, what is not a dog)
           - apply filtering structures (both/neither) - (what are cats/dogs both or neither of)
           - apply structures of difference (what comes from a different origin/cause, like causes of evolving dog functions)